OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 Isolation source data from NCBI has been curated for submissions up until 2021-04-20 for the following genera/species:\
 	TEST

-This curated source data is in the sources.csv file.
+This curated source data is in the provided "sources.csv" file.